ecadlabs/taquito/docs/local_forger.md

 ## Step 2: Create a Transaction

-Next, you must create a transaction you want to simulate.
+Next, you must create a transaction you want to forge.
 You can do this using the Taquito library as you normally would.
 Here is an example of creating a transaction to transfer 1 XTZ from one address to another:

 ```
 import { TezosToolkit } from '@taquito/taquito';